LivePersonInc/knowledge-center-archive/_new/latest-whats-new-jan.md

 * The Airlines starter pack now includes 13 intents with typical coverage of 74%
 * The Insurance starter pack now includes 12 intents with typical coverage of  78%

-If you want to create a new starter starter pack model - please contact your account team.
+If you want to create a new starter pack model - please contact your account team.

 ## Visual Overhaul and UX improvements
 Updated styles, menu structure and usability & accessibility improvements.